 - Liquid Castile Soap - Real soap rather than the synthetic detergents that are sold.
 Castile soap is highly concentrated and great for cleaning everything from bathtubs to dishes!
 Avoid cleaning dishes with castile soap if you have hard water because castile soap can react with hard water and will leave mineral spots on your dishes!

-- Bar Castile Soap – I use this in my homemade laundry soap, for our bodies, and sometimes to make hand soap.
+- Soap Flakes - I use this in my homemade laundry soap, for our bodies, and sometimes to make hand soap.

 - Sal Suds - Great for homes with hard water, this stuff rocks for use in everything from dish soap, to mop your floors, to cleaning your laundry, and more!